The East End’s Center of Excellence for Total Joint Replacement

 Recovery and Rehabilitation in the ultra-modern Cary Grossman Center for Physical Therapy and Rehabilitation, under the supervision of experienced joint replacement rehabilitation specialists

-Extended follow up and treatment supervision, with options including outpatient physical therapy, in-patient skilled nursing rehabilitation, and a specially designed home-care intensive therapy program.
+Extended follow up and treatment supervision, with options including outpatient physical therapy and a specially designed home-care intensive therapy program.

 For more information about the Joint Replacement Program at Peconic Bay Medical Center, call (631) 548-6781.